WLRN Mission and Vision

 WLRN is Public Radio and Television for South Florida.

 WLRN Radio signed on in 1948 as a non-profit, non-commercial broadcast station licensed to the School Board of Dade County.
-WLRN-TV followed in 1955.
-Since then, WLRN has grown steadily to become an integral part of the community it serves, offering a rich and varied mix of news and information, arts and culture, childhood education and lifelong learning.
+WLRN-TV followed in 1962.
+Since then, WLRN has grown steadily with financial support from Friends of WLRN, Inc. to become an integral part of the community it serves, offering a rich and varied mix of news and information, arts and culture, childhood education and lifelong learning.

 WLRN is a multifaceted media enterprise comprising a television and a radio station, cable services, and closed-circuit educational channels.